Topological Hall effect in CeAlGe: RESULTS AND DISCUSSION

-By analyzing the ordinary Hall effect we can get information about the charge carrier density and possible differences between the two samples.
-The Hall response at high fields is linear with field, indicating that it is dominated by the ordinary Hall effect [see Fig.~\ref{deltarho_s1}].
-From a linear fit to $\rho_H(H)$ in the range of 4 to 9~T, as highlighted by the red solid line in Fig.~\ref{deltarho_s1}(a), we can determine the ordinary Hall constant $R_H$ and, subsequently, the carrier density $n_{h}$.
-We find a hole-like behavior in the whole temperature and pressure range.
-Figures~\ref{deltarho_s2}(c) and \ref{deltarho_s2}(d) present $n_{h}$ as a function of temperature at different pressures for s1 and s2, respectively.
-At ambient pressure we find $n_{h}=1.94(1) \times 10^{21}$~holes/cm$^{3}$ and $n_{h}=1.46(1) \times 10^{21}$~holes/cm$^{3}$ for s1 and s2 at room temperature, respectively.
+By analyzing the ordinary Hall effect, we can get information about the charge-carrier density and possible differences between the two samples.
+The Hall response at high fields is linear with field, indicating that it is dominated by the ordinary Hall effect (see Fig.~\ref{deltarho_s1_explanation}).
+From a linear fit to $\rho_H(H)$ in the range of 4 to 9~T, as highlighted by the red solid line in Fig.~\ref{deltarho_s1_explanation}, we can determine the ordinary Hall constant $R_H$ and, subsequently, the carrier-density $n_{h}$.
+We find a hole like behavior in the whole temperature and pressure range.
+Figures~\ref{carriers}(a) and \ref{carriers}(b) present $n_{h}$ as a function of temperature at different pressures for s1 and s2, respectively.
+At ambient pressure we find $n_{h}=1.94(1) \times 10^{21}$ and $n_{h}=1.46(1) \times 10^{21}$~holes/cm$^{3}$ for s1 and s2 at room temperature, respectively.
 In both samples, $n_{h}$ shows a smooth variation as a function of temperature, only at low temperatures a pronounced kink appears related to the magnetic order.
-At 2~K, $n_{h}$ reaches $1.98(1) \times 10^{21}$~holes/cm$^{3}$ and $1.52(1) \times 10^{21}$~holes/cm$^{3}$ for s1 and s2, respectively.
-The application of external pressure leads to a monotonic increase of the hole-like carrier density for both samples within the error-bars of the analysis.
+At 2~K, $n_{h}$ reaches $1.98(1) \times 10^{21}$ and $1.52(1) \times 10^{21}$~holes/cm$^{3}$ for s1 and s2, respectively.
+The application of external pressure leads to a monotonic increase in the hole like carrier density for both samples within the error bars of the analysis.
 We note that we find a considerably higher carrier density for the two investigated samples than reported in Refs.~\cite{suzuki2019singular,hodovanets2018single,he2023pressure}.
 We will return back to this point later.